Benefits of Massage Therapy

-Cortisol is the body's response to stress, and studies have shown that massage therapy lowers it by as much as 50%.
+Cortisol is the response of the body to stress, and studies have shown that massage therapy lowers it by as much as 50%.
 At the same time, massage also can increase the levels of serotonin and dopamine.
 Both of these Neurotransmitters have effect on your mood and an increase of both will result in a better mood reducing depression.

 Back pain can be almost unbearable after a long day at work.
 Muscles, bones, and other soft tissues that have been working overtime trigger pain receptors.
 These receptors then send a signal to the brain, indicating that there is a pain in the back region.
 Massage can provide great relief to these structures in the back, which will eliminate the need for the pain receptors to communicate with the brain, leading to a decrease in back pain.

-Joint and muscle stiffness is an issue that can be extremely uncomfortable, and severely hamper one’s ability to perform routine ADL’s (Activities of Daily Living).
+Joint and muscle stiffness is an issue that can be extremely uncomfortable, and severely hamper your ability to perform routine ADL (Activities of Daily Living).
 There are many reasons for joint and muscle stiffness.
 However, the primary cause is a lack of movement.
 Massage promotes lubricating membranes within the joint to release synovial fluid, which allows the articulating bones to move freely over each other with reduced friction and pain.
-Furthermore, built up scar tissue on and around the muscles can be decreased when correct pressure is applied to the affected area.
-Massage helps to free any scar tissue or connective tissue adhesion's that may be contributing to muscle stiffness.
+Furthermore, built up scar tissue on and around the muscles can be decreased when the correct pressure is applied to the affected area.
+Massage helps to free any scar tissue, or connective tissue adhesions that may be contributing to muscle stiffness.

 Sports and injuries go hand-in-hand, and the sport or activity that was the cause of injury can vary greatly.
 However, the types of injuries that are sustained during these sports and activities are primarily the same; which means that treatment protocols are similar as well.
 Massage therapy assists in recovery in countless ways and can be a great adjunct to physical therapy or rehabilitation program.
 In fact, most physical therapy programs consist of some deep tissue massage, active release technique, acupressure or soft tissue mobilization which is all various forms of massage.

 As metabolic byproducts, toxins and cellular waste accumulate within the interstitial fluid.
-What is not taken back up into the blood stream is left for the lymphatic system to absorb.
+What is not taken back up into the bloodstream is left for the lymphatic system to absorb.
 The lymphatic system is a system of vessels that are located throughout the body everywhere blood vessels are located.
-This acts as a secondary waste removal system for the body’s unwanted trash.
+This acts as a secondary waste removal system for the unwanted trash of the body.
 Acting as a press or rolling pin, massage therapy can help push interstitial fluid into the lymphatic vessels and promote the absorption of cellular debris.
 Once absorbed into the lymphatic system, white blood cells can attack and kill foreign invaders, and interstitial fluid can be filtered back into the circulatory system, therefore enhancing immunity.